 Reviewer #2: Yes

-Response: we answered reviewer #1’s question 1 and 3 and added corresponding explanations in the main text.
+Response: we answer reviewer #1’s question 1 and 3 below and added corresponding explanations in the main text.

 3. Have the authors made all data underlying the findings in their manuscript fully available?
 The PLOS Data policy requires authors to make all data underlying the findings described in their manuscript fully available without restriction, with rare exception (please refer to the Data Availability Statement in the manuscript PDF file).
 The data should be provided as part of the manuscript or its supporting information, or deposited to a public repository.
 For example, in addition to summary statistics, the data points behind means, medians and variance measures should be available.
 If there are restrictions on publicly sharing data—e.g. participant privacy or use of data from a third party—those must be specified.